 A. No. But upon request, all Forms I-9s which are subject to retention requirements, must be made available to an authorized official of the DHS, Department of Labor, and/or the Office of Special Council for Unfair Immigration-Related Employment Practices for the Department of Justice -- provided that the employer is given three days' notice prior to a work-site inspection -- regardless of whether or not employers use E-Verify.
 No subpoena or warrant is required.

 Q. What other information will the employer be burdened with?

-A. The only information necessary for the Employer Agent to verify a U.S. citizen applicant's work authorization status is fully contained in the Form I-9, a copy of which is faxed or emailed by the employer to the Employer Agent.
+A. The only information necessary for the Employer Agent to verify a U.S. citizen applicant's work authorization status is fully contained in the Form I-9, a copy of which is faxed or uploaded by the employer to the Employer Agent.
 For non-U.S. citizens, a copy of the work authorization document containing the worker's photo (for example, a green card) must also be provided and be an overlay match to a photo downloaded from the Dept of Homeland Security.

 Q. Who must make the comparison of the photo image of the new hire which is downloaded from the DHS, to the photo on the Green Card document or other work authorization document presented by non-citizen worker applicants at the time of the E-Verify query?

 A. Employers who administer their own E-Verify program are required to make image comparisons.
-Employers using Employer Agents must email attach or fax a copy of the applicant's photo (photo which is on green card or other work authorization document) to their Employer Agent for comparison with photo on file with the DHS.
+Employers using Employer Agents must upload, email attach, or fax a copy of the applicant's photo (photo which is on green card or other work authorization document) to their Employer Agent for comparison with photo on file with the DHS.